-Here is the Virginia Water Central News Grouper’s monthly water-status report on precipitation, stream flow, and drought, as of the end of October 2014.
+Here is the Virginia Water Central News Grouper’s monthly water-status report on precipitation, stream flow, and drought, as of the end of October 2015.
 The Virginia Water Resources Research Center thanks the agencies mentioned below for providing the data and maps used in this post.
 Icons for precipitation, stream flow, and drought are by George Wills of Blacksburg, Va. (https://www.etsy.com/people/BlacksburgArt).
 For previous monthly water status reports, please see this link: Please see this link: https://vawatercentralnewsgrouper.wordpress.com/?s=Water+Status.

-First, in precipitation: Here are National Weather Service (NWS) preliminary precipitation totals for October 2014 at 11 Virginia or near-Virginia locations, with the amount above (+) or below (-) normal for this month of the year at each location.
+Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for October 2015 at 11 Virginia or near-Virginia locations, along with the normal for this month of the year at each location.
 Also shown are the precipitation totals at each location for the previous 12 months and the normal annual precipitation for each location.
-All values are in inches, rounded to the nearest 0.1 inch from NWS values.
+All values are in inches.

 Precipitation sources: Climate pages of the following National Weather Service Forecast Offices:

 Blacksburg, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=rnk)

 Wakefield, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=akq).

 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.